Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 When requesting litharge for your channel, simply `/invite litharge #yourchannel`:

-- you must be identified to services
-- your channel must be registered and
-- litharge must have +o on the access list `/msg ChanServ flags #example litharge +o`.

-- do you have an -ops channel or a channel where the bot should announce bans/quiets changes?
-- do you want the bans/quiets to be removed after a given period if no duration given by the operator?

-If yes answered: contact us in #libera-bots

 ### Usage

 Once litharge has joined your channel, place a new ban/quiet: litharge will recognize you